 The movement, the caliber 3131 self-winding mechanical, is made in house and is equipped with high-tech materials, including an escape wheel made of a nickel-phosphorous alloy that makes the watch highly anti-magnetic.
 It also features a patented hairspring, located in the oscillator, made of Parachrom—an alloy exclusive to Rolex that possess extreme stability when exposed to temperature variations—and its Twinlock waterproof system makes it water resistant to 100 meters.
 What's more, in addition to passing the rigorous testing that renders this movement a COSC-certified chronometer, the Air-King holds the brand’s own Superlative Chronometer Certification, meaning that it also passed further testing in the Rolex workshops after being cased.

 Crafted from a monobloc of steel, the watch features a rich black dial with white hands and numerals that exude a blue luminescence in the dark for easy readability.
 The Rolex crown logo is rendered in bright yellow with the Rolex name and center seconds hand in bold green for a striking contrast.
 In another nod to the watch’s heritage, the “Air-King” name is written on the dial in the same typeface as the 1950s version of the timepiece.
-Blending the perfect amount of past and present, heritage and innovation, this Rolex it nothing short of a collector’s item. $6,200; rolex.com.
+Blending the perfect amount of past and present, heritage and innovation, this Rolex it nothing short of a collector’s item.
+Price: $6,200; rolex.com.